This article is Part 4 of our series on Manual J load calculations for new HVAC installations.

 Some homeowners know they want to replace their windows or bulk up their insulation before purchasing new HVAC equipment.
 That’s a great idea, but keep in mind that all of these changes impact the load.
 If you’re planning major energy efficiency upgrades, the contractor performing your load calculation needs to know about them.

-Basically, you'll have to let your contractor know you're planning these upgrades so they can address the changes in the load calculation.
-To ensure quality performance, you should also have the the work done prior to installing a new HVAC system.
+You’ll have to let your contractor know you’re planning these upgrades so they can address the changes in the load calculation.
+To ensure quality performance, you should also have the work done before installing a new HVAC system.

 What if it’s not in the budget?